MENU

 Description:

-This can be an array of column indexes (the indexing begins at zero) that dictate whether a column is sortable or not.
-So for example, if your first column is a checkbox that you don't want to be sortable you can specify something like this: [1,2,3,4,5,6]
+This property can be a range of column indexes that dictate whether a column is sortable or not.
+So for example, if your first column is a checkbox that you don't want to be sortable, you can specify something like this: '1-' This column can be a range of column indexes.

 Default: null